rdonato/delegatedauth/README.md

     https://sheltered-dusk-90723.herokuapp.com/SforceAuthenticationService

-Use this URL or try the pre-deployed version at `https://delegatedauth.herokuapp.com/SforceAuthenticationService`
+You should set the above endpoint insede Salesforce Delegated Auth configuration page.

 #How it works
 The login logic of this sample service is very easy.
-As long as username and password are equal the service returns with true and the login is successful.
+As long as the first part of username (till the @ character) and password are equal the service returns with true and the login is successful.
 Otherwise the service returns false and the login fails.
 To validate the results you can easily check the logs by opening the Heroku app homepage and see the log table including call details.

 Sample SOAP request envelope: